3geek14/Realms/Omnibus.md

 has.
 It will obey simple commands exactly, but will rebel if given any commands that violate the compulsion caveat.
 If left unattended, it will try to find the spellcaster that created it.
-If the target is not raised by the end of the event, they are considered dead and soulless.
+If the target is not raised by the end of the event, they are considered dead and [soulless]{.new}.
 A character that is created as undead can be slain and raised or simply raised while undead to return to life.

 [__Animate Undead__ (4th Circle)]{#animate-undead}